Clearinx/SeatExchangerApp/README.md

 # Flight Rider
+Thank you for showing interest in my project.
 As my first Swift project for iOS, this is a demo project based on an own idea.
 Check the vision statement below to get the idea of the app.
-If you are interested in more project related documents, you can check the **Docs** folder.
+If you are interested in more project related documents, diagrams, flowcharts, you can check the **Docs** folder.

 ## Vision statement
 This application is designed for travelers, who usually travels with low-budget airlines.
-On these kinds of airlines you must pay for literally everything, almost nothing is included in the ticket, even if you want to sit next to the one(s) who you are travelling with you have to pay extra fee.
+On these kind of airlines you must pay for literally everything, almost nothing is included in the ticket, even if you want to sit next to the one(s) who you are travelling with you have to pay extra fee.

-This application helps to save this extra cost.
-With this application, people on the same flight can connect with each other from the moment they get their random seat given by the airline, but they can negotiate the seats even in flight.
-Unlike any other application on the market, this product is able to help people connect with each other, to be able to sit next to their travel mates without spending extra money, or just contact random people on the plane if they are bored in-flight using the app’s Bluetooth based chat.
+The application helps to save this extra cost.
+With this app, people on the same flight can connect with each other from the moment they get their random seat given by the airline, but they can negotiate the seats even in flight.
+Unlike any other application on the market, this software is able to help connecting people, to be able to sit next to their travel mates without spending extra money or just contact random people on the plane if they are bored in-flight using the app’s Bluetooth based chat.

 ## Installation and configuration